-Braak 5 or 6 means a lot of tangles.
+Braak V or VI means a lot of tangles.
 Can tau PET pinpoint people earlier on?
 To find out, the Lilly team derived a second statistical measure, called Etau.
-It corresponds to tangle accumulation in mesial and inferior temporal regions, roughly Braak stage 4.
+It corresponds to tangle accumulation in mesial and inferior temporal regions, roughly Braak stage IV.
 In this same cohort, only 15 people were positive on Etau but not on MUBADA.
 And their cognition?
 They had some decline on the same four tests, midway between that of tau-negative and MUBADA-positive participants, suggesting that Etau might pick out an earlier AD population (Feb 2020 conference news).

 That tangles in these regions harm cognition fits with the neuropathology literature and other studies.
 “We are excited about the ability of tau imaging to inform us of the risk of progression, which is otherwise hard to predict,” Devous told Alzforum.
 In toto, researchers believe that these kinds of quantitative data build a nuanced understanding of disease progression.
 This will inform how better to select trial participants, and to detect the effects of therapeutic intervention.—Madolyn Bowman Rogers

 - Research Brief: Evidence Supports Model of AD Biomarker Progression

 - Tau PET Aligns Spread of Pathology with Alzheimer’s Staging

 - Brain Imaging Suggests Aβ Unleashes the Deadly Side of Tau

 - Serial PET Nails It: Preclinical AD Means Amyloid, Tau, then Cognitive Decline

 - Test Battery Picks Up Cognitive Decline in Normal Populations